aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 **module**

-The name of the public key module that will be loaded to perform authentication. **This should be set to `argon2`.**
+The name of the module that will be loaded to perform authentication. **This should be set to `argon2`.**

 Type: String